dexie/dexie-website-old/cloud/docs/rest-api.md

 You can only request a subset of the scopes that your client has.
 The default client of a database have all the scopes available.
 Additional clients are created using `npx dexie-cloud authorize` where the scopes can be configured.

 For REST calls described here, you could either act on behalf of an end-user and use the /my/... endpoint to request and modify data.
 Or you can act with global database access and use the /all/... endpoint.
-The /public/... endpoint require no authorization whatsoever for GET requests, but require GLOBAL_WRITE in order to POST or DELETE objects.
+The /public/... endpoint require no authorization whatsoever for GET requests, but require GLOBAL_READ and GLOBAL_WRITE in order to POST or DELETE objects.

 ##### Get a token on behalf of an end-user